Fordi/ember-1.4-site/source/guides/concepts/naming-conventions.md

 * You can replace the controller's model at any time without having to directly notify the view of the change.
-* The controller can provide additional computed properties or view-specific states that do not belong in the model layer.
+* The controller can provide additional computed properties or view-specific state that do not belong in the model layer.
 This allows a clean separation of concerns between the view, the controller and the model.